xyxj1024/xyxj1024.github.io/_posts/2023-01-16-configure-compile-linux-kernel.md

 permalink:          /posts/configure-compile-linux-kernel
 ---

 Studio 1 and 2 of [CSE 522S: "Advanced Operating Systems" at Washington University in St. Louis](https://classes.engineering.wustl.edu/cse522s).
-I am using a Raspberry Pi 3 Model B Plus for the course.
+I am using a Raspberry Pi 3 Model B Plus for the course, which has a quad-core ARM Cortex-A53 (ARMv8) CPU.

 <!-- excerpt-end -->